 Anchor Point is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 1,987 people and just one neighborhood, Anchor Point is the 29th largest community in Alaska.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Anchor Point is generally considered to be a blue-collar town.
-36.58% of the Anchor Point workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Anchor Point, you'll notice that it is more blue-collar than most other communities in America.
+36.58% of Anchor Point’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Anchor Point is a town of construction workers and builders, sales and office workers and service providers.
 There are especially a lot of people living in Anchor Point who work in sales jobs (10.80%), office and administrative support (10.48%) and management occupations (7.55%).

 Setting & Lifestyle

 Anchor Point is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Anchor Point’s overall crime rate is lower than average for the country.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Anchor Point has relatively fewer families with younger children, and/or college students.
 Combined, this makes Anchor Point a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.